goleaf/traviant46.prus.dev/docs/infrastructure-stack.md

 stdout_logfile=/var/log/supervisor/laravel-queue.out.log
 ```

-Add additional programs for the scheduler (`php artisan schedule:work`) or any
+Add additional programs for the scheduler (`php artisan schedule:work`), the
+provisioning worker defined in `services/supervisor/provisioning-worker.conf`,
-high-priority queues as required.
+or any high-priority queues as required.
 Deploy the config to
 `/etc/supervisor/conf.d/` and reload Supervisor with `supervisorctl reread` and
 `supervisorctl update` during releases.